gxlb/gogp/README.md

 			gogp tool will deep travel the path to find all .gpg files to generate go code files for them.
 			If the generated go code file's body has no changes, this file will not be updated.
 			So run gogp tool any times on GoPath is harmless, unless there are indeed changes.
-			So any manually modification will be restored by this tool.Take care of that.
+			So any manually modification will be restored by this tool.
+			Take care of that.

     2. package usage:

 		2.1 (Recommend)import gogp package in test file import (